chrisvasqm/csharp-beginners/README.md

 Write a program that picks a random number between 1 and 10.
 Give the user 4 chances to guess the number.
 If the user guesses the number, display “You won"; otherwise, display “You lost".
-(To make sure the program is behaving correctly, you can display the secret number on the console first.)
+(To make sure the program is behaving correctly, you can display the secret number on the console first).

 ### [FindMaxFromList.cs](https://goo.gl/cLa9nA)